BookAstors/BookAstors-support/README.md

 ## © Copyright

-© BookAstros.
+© BookAstors.
 All rights reserved.